William Garrow: Political career

 Since 1789, the press had been speculating that Garrow, a Whig, would enter Parliament; however he was first elected in 1805 for Gatton.
 This was a rotten borough, with Garrow appointed to serve the interests of his patron, Charles James Fox.
 After his entry into politics Garrow at first paid little attention, not making his maiden speech until 22 April 1806, when he opposed a charge for the impeachment of Marquess Wellesley.
 He spoke again on 18 June 1806 on a legal technicality, and after that did not intervene for another six years.
 Braby and other sources indicate that he did not enjoy his time in Parliament, and was rarely there unless required to conduct some business.

-In June 1812, he was appointed Solicitor General for England and Wales, receiving the customary knighthood, and, in May 1813, he was appointed Attorney General.
+In June 1812, he was appointed Solicitor General for England, receiving the customary knighthood, and, in May 1813, he was appointed Attorney General.
 The Attorney General was the senior Crown prosecutor, during a time when the Prince Regent feared liberal changes to the criminal law and Parliamentary structure.
 Garrow, as "a mere creature of the Regent", could be trusted to oppose this; rather than the progressive, defensive work undertaken in his early career, this period was one of conservative aggression against the reformers.
 Garrow ran particularly foul of Sir Samuel Romilly, who was one of those looking to reform a penal code many claimed was not working.
 On 5 April 1813, Romilly's Bill on Attainder of Treason and Felony came before Parliament.
 Its intent was to remove corruption of the blood from cases involving treason and felony; Garrow, then Solicitor General, declared that the Bill would remove one of the safeguards of the British Constitution.
 The Bill eventually failed, and corruption of the blood was not removed from English law until the Forfeiture Act 1870.
 He also served as Chief Justice of Chester from 1814 to 1817.

 Garrow also became involved in the repeal of the Corn Laws, voting for the measure, and sponsored legislation to control surgical practice in the United Kingdom; the bill did not, however, pass into law.
 In the early 19th century animal cruelty was widespread; Garrow was one of those who found it appalling, and sponsored a bill in 1816 to increase the penalties for riding horses until their severe injury or death.
 While defeated, his actions were vindicated by a bill of 1820 introduced by Thomas Erskine, which was given the Royal Assent and came into law.
 Garrow eventually resigned as Attorney General and as a member of parliament in 1817, when he was appointed one of the Barons of the Exchequer.